 A couple of years ago a good friend of mine, who is also an avid traveler, got me a loop scarf with a “secret pocket” in it from Waypoint Goods.
 The pocket is big enough for my passport, phone, sunglasses, money and credit card – brilliant!
 No more worrying about pickpockets and purse snatchers!

 When we were planning our trip to Ecuador, I wanted a bit lighter weight version since it would be warmer there.
-I went back to Waypoint Goods and ordered their colorful Havana style scarf, made of bamboo and cotton.
+I went back to Waypoint Goods and ordered one of their lightweight scarves made of bamboo and cotton.

 Waypoint’s site says the travel scarf is the best travel accessory ever – yep, agree.